AdrianCorreaRamos/learning-git/README.md

 # learning-git

-This repo was use to lesrn how to use Git
+This repo was used to learn Git